 (c) Any judgment, decree or order for payment of money in excess of $100,000,000 shall be rendered against the Guarantor or any of its Principal Subsidiaries and remains unsatisfied and either (i) enforcement proceedings shall have been commenced by any creditor upon such judgment, decree or order or (ii) there shall be any period of 60 consecutive days during which a stay or enforcement of such judgment, decree or order, by reason of a pending appeal or otherwise, shall not be in effect.

 (d) The Guarantor shall fail to comply with any of the covenants set forth in Section 7 hereof.

+(e) Any representation or warranty made by the Guarantor under or in connection with this Guaranty shall prove to have been incorrect in any material respect when made and such materiality is continuing.

 The Guarantor acknowledges that this Guaranty constitutes a Credit Support Document of the Company, as described in the Contract.